sadhubby/CSINTSY-MCO/MCO2/app/README.md

 ## Consulting the database

 Once SWI-Prolog is opened, the program is now executable.
 First, to initiliaze the knowledge data base, click on `File` on the top ribbon, then `Consult ...`.
 The file explorer window would pop-up.
-Please select the file called `knowledge_base.pl`.
+Please select the file called `expert_system.pl`.
 This will initialize the knowledge base and allow to start the expert system.

 ## Using the system